tlylt/markbind-reusable-workflows/README.md

   - If your site config file is not named `site.json`, specify the name here
     - E.g. `'ug-site.json'`

+### token
+Token for Surge.sh
+  - `${{ secrets.SURGE_TOKEN }}`
+    - `SURGE_TOKEN` is the environment secret name
+  - Require registration with an email address
+  - After retrieving the token, put the token as a repository secret in your repository
+  - See [here](https://markbind.org/userGuide/deployingTheSite.html#previewing-prs-using-surge) for a detailed guide on how to retrieve the token

+### domain
+The domain that the site is available at.
+- A surge.sh subdomain
+  - `'<subDomain>.surge.sh'`
+  - Surge allows you to specify a subdomain for free as long as it has not been taken up by others.
+You have to ensure that the `<subDomain>` is unique.
+  - A possible subdomain to use is your repository name: e.g. `mb-test.surge.sh`
+- Additional notes
+  - for PR preview purposes, the domain you specify will automatically be prefixed with 'pr-x-', where 'x' is the GitHub event number
+    - E.g. `'pr-x-<domain>'` (and hence `'pr-1-mb-test.surge.sh'`)
+  - Custom domain does not work with PR preview
+  - This action will not automatically cleanup merged PR deployments.
+Follow this [instruction](https://surge.sh/help/tearing-down-a-project) to manually tear down the deployed site if required

 ## Usage
 With `fork-build.yml` and `fork-preview.yml`, you can establish a secure workflow that builds your MarkBind site triggered by a fork PR.
 Then, the site artifact will be uploaded and deployed for preview.
 Note that the choice of using two separate workflows is to reduce possible security issues, as [recommended](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/) by the GitHub Security Lab.